wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `enqueue_script`

-If your block requires custom JavaScript actions, then set this parameter the URL to the custom JavaScript file that will be used to do JavaScript tasks for the block (like initialize a slider).
+If your block requires custom JavaScript actions, then set this parameter the URL to the custom JavaScript file that will be used to do JavaScript tasks for the block (like initializing a slider).

 ```php
 'enqueue_script'   => get_template_directory_uri() . '/blocks/hero/script.js',